 What happens if a camper starts showing symptoms while they are at camp?

-If a camper starts showing symptoms during the day, they will be isolated in a comfortable location and a parent/guardian will be called to pick them up
+If a camper starts showing symptoms during the day, they will be isolated in a comfortable location and a parent/guardian will be notified.
+We will have rapid test available to test the camper on site.
+If the result is positive, the parent/guardian will be called to pick up their camper.

 Will camper’s need to be tested before coming to camp?